Full registration with the British Register of Ships in Jersey

 Your vessel is eligible if:

-- you or your company are part of the Commonwealth, EU, British Isles, Crown Dependencies or Overseas Territories
+- you or your company are part of the Commonwealth, EEA, British Isles, Crown Dependencies or Overseas Territories

 - your vessel is under 400 gross tons